Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Electroweak vacuum instability in FLRW background

-On the other hand, the vacuum field fluctuations of the Higgs field expressed as $\left< { \delta \phi }^{ 2 } \right>_{\rm ren}$ can cause directly the vacuum transition to the Planck-scale true vacuum~\cite{Espinosa:2007qp,Fairbairn:2014zia,Lebedev:2012sy,Kobakhidze:2013tn,Enqvist:2013kaa,Herranen:2014cua,Kobakhidze:2014xda,Kohri:2016wof,Kamada:2014ufa,Enqvist:2014bua,Hook:2014uia,Kearney:2015vba,Espinosa:2015qea}.
+On the other hand, the vacuum fluctuations of the Higgs field expressed as $\left< { \delta \phi }^{ 2 } \right>_{\rm ren}$ can cause directly the vacuum transition to the true vacuum~\cite{Espinosa:2007qp,Fairbairn:2014zia,Lebedev:2012sy,Kobakhidze:2013tn,Enqvist:2013kaa,Herranen:2014cua,Kobakhidze:2014xda,Kohri:2016wof,Kamada:2014ufa,Enqvist:2014bua,Hook:2014uia,Kearney:2015vba,Espinosa:2015qea}.
 This situation is essentially different from the phenomenon discussed previously.
-If the inhomogeneous and local Higgs fields overcome the hill of the effective potential, the localized Higgs fields classically go out to the negative Planck-scale vacuum and catastrophic Anti-de Sitter (AdS) domains are formed.
-Although not all AdS domains threaten the existence of the Universe~\cite{Hook:2014uia, Espinosa:2015qea}, which highly depends on the evolution of the AdS domains (for the details see Ref.\cite{Espinosa:2015qea,Tetradis:2016vqb}), some AdS domains expand eating other regions of the electroweak vacuum, and consume the entire Universe.
-Therefore, the existence of AdS domains in our Universe is catastrophic, and so let us consider the conditions not to generate the AdS domains or bubbles in the curved background.
+If the inhomogeneous Higgs fields overcome the hill of the effective potential, the localized Higgs fields classically go out to the true vacuum and catastrophic Anti-de Sitter (AdS) domains are formed.
+Although not all Higgs AdS domains threaten the existence of the Universe~\cite{Hook:2014uia, Espinosa:2015qea}, which highly depends on the evolution of the Higgs AdS domains (for the details see Ref.\cite{Espinosa:2015qea,Tetradis:2016vqb}), some AdS domains expand eating other regions of the electroweak vacuum, and consume the entire Universe.
+Thus, the existence of AdS domains in the Universe is still serious and the creation of the Higgs AdS domains/bubbles should not happen in our Universe.